FXOpen vs Libertex (Forex Club) Comparison

 How do FXOpen and Libertex (Forex Club) differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, FXOpen or Libertex (Forex Club)?
+Which broker offers more tradeable asset classes, FXOpen or Libertex (Forex Club)?

 Can I trade cryptocurrency with FXOpen or Libertex (Forex Club)?